kohei-us/mdds/doc/rtree.rst

 declarations, and even those that are currently not used within ``static_assert`` may be used in ``static_assert`` in the future.

-In our current example, the only thing we need to highlight is that we are setting the directory node size to 2 to 5 instead of the default size of 40 to 100, which will definitely cause more node splits and make the tree artificially deeper.
+As far as our current example goes, the only part of the custom trait we need to highlight is that we are setting the directory node size to 2-to-5 instead of the default size of 40-to-100, to trigger more node splits and make the tree artificially deeper.

 Let's move on to the next part of the code::